slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The more you have to define freedom the less freedom you have."
 -- Alexander Bickel*

-> *"Life without liberty is like a body without spirit."
--- Kahlil Gibran*

-> *"Inflation is how democracies die."
--- Charlie Munger*

-> *"All tyranny begins with the desire to coerce others for the greater good." (...)
-"The road to socialism via inflation: Print money, crash the reserve currency, destroy savers and force them into inflated assets.
-Asset inflation leads to inequality.
-Demonize asset holders and tax the nominal gains, thereby confiscating the real value of the assets."
--- Naval Ravikant*

 ### On law and justice

 > *"If a law is unjust a man is not only right to disobey it, he is obligated to do so."